RETURN TO HOME PAGE

 If the 1968 survey result of 50 percent in the preceding table is assumed to be correct, the percentage remains very near 50 percent for the remainder of the years of the table with an assumed 3 to 4 guns per owner.
 This is a much more plausible long-term variation than the one given us by the Gallup (and other) surveys.

-It is interesting to note that surveys of gun ownership in Canada showed an abrupt 26 percent drop in 1991, the year their major gun control law C-17 passed.
+Note that surveys of gun ownership in Canada showed an abrupt 26 percent drop in 1991, the year their major gun control law C-17 passed.
 Over the next two years the percent of households admitting gun ownership returned to the 30 percent vicinity where it stayed for four years until ('95) it again abruptly dropped 23 percent when their gun registration law (C-68) passed.
 Upon passing this last law, the government immediately spoke of going for something even more extreme.
 The admitted ownership rate didn't return to normal.
 In '97 the admitted ownership rate dropped another 30 percent.
-Canada's true gun possession rates have not actually declined anything like these admitted rates would mean.
+Canada's true gun possession rates have not actually declined anything near what these admitted rates would mean.

 In their report on their 1993 survey about defensive gun uses (DGUs), Gary Kleck and Marc Gertz point out something significant about accuracy of surveys.
 Their interviewers reported that, after asking if the interviewed person had ever used a gun to defend against another person, there was sometimes a long pause followed by a suspicious sounding response like "Who wants to know?" or "Why do you want to know?" then an answer of "no." They also found that an interviewed person would seldom admit to a DGU by a member in their household other than themselves, even though later interviewing of the other members of the household resulted in the person actually involved admitting it.